How Often Should I Do Red Light Therapy?

 Angiogenesis is the process of stimulating the formation of new blood vessels.
 Increasing the number of beneficial fibroblasts in the skin

 Collagen production in the skin is being increased.

-In a small group of 136 persons, a clinical trial published in the journal Photomedicine and Laser Surgery, a trusted Source, red light treatment for certain fundamental skin disorders was investigated.
+In a small group of 136 people, a clinical trial published in the journal Photomedicine and Laser Surgery, a trusted source, investigated red light treatment for certain fundamental skin disorders.
 These light therapies, according to the researchers, could help with:

-Improve the appearance of your skin, enhance the skin's appearance and feel.
-Red light therapy is a potentially useful treatment for acne vulgaris when used alone or in combination with other treatments such as blue light therapy.
+Improve the appearance of your skin by enhancing the skin's appearance and feel.
+Red light therapy is a potentially useful treatment for acne vulgaris when used alone or in combination with other treatments, such as blue light therapy.
 The light appears to penetrate deep into the skin, affecting sebum production and reducing inflammation and irritation.